jitsi-contrib/installers/jitsi-base/README.md

 ### use root account

 Switch to the `root` account if you are not already `root`.
-Use one of the following command according to your system
+Use one of the following commands according to your system to be `root`:

 ```bash
 sudo su -l